laravel/vapor-docs/1.0/introduction.md

 ### Video Series

-We've created a a comprehensive and free video series on Vapor.
+We've created a comprehensive and free video series on Vapor.
 With 2 hours of content, our team will help you launch your Laravel infrastructure on Vapor and fall in love with the scalable simplicity of serverless.

 [![YouTube](./img/youtube-header.png)](https://www.youtube.com/watch?v=4WvRChmRhDo&list=PLcjapmjyX17gqhjUz8mgTaWzSv1FPgePD)